k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07a_param_implementation_regular_mode.md

 Parameter tables are used for:

 - Retrieving the list of available parameters for each task.
-- Getting the number of matching entities for the selected parameters of the task.
+- Checking the number of matching entities for the selected parameters of the task.
 - Creating the entity list for the task if the task's selection method is based on parameters.
 - Creating the entity list for the task if a random selection of entities is used whereby the entities are randomly selected from the `<LU>_params` table of the task's root LU.